 It's too early to say whether this is linked directly to the LTROs but the yield movements should suggest that some of the sovereign debt crisis is abating, Sondergaard added.

-Due to the generous liquidity provision and a bond-buying programme, the balance sheet of the ECB and euro zone national central banks has ballooned by more than 600 billion euros to 2.688 trillion in the last four months.
+Due to the generous liquidity provision and a bond-buying program, the balance sheet of the ECB and euro zone national central banks has ballooned by more than 600 billion euros to 2.688 trillion in the last four months.

 Analysts will be studying Draghi's comments on this to see whether the balance sheet growth will continue or if the ECB is starting to get more wary of the risks that this brings with it.

-Especially interesting in this regard will be comments on government bonds - the ECB has spent 213 billion euros on bonds under the programme so far even though some policymakers have openly questioned its effectiveness.
+Especially interesting in this regard will be comments on government bonds - the ECB has spent 213 billion euros on bonds under the program so far even though some policymakers have openly questioned its effectiveness.

 Now that the European bail-out fund is becoming operative and has the right to buy bonds, the ECB could spend less, but it is unlikely to be more communicative on this subject as it wants to keep its options open.